chetangosavi/EpicEats_FoodDelivery/README.md

-# 🍔 FoodieExpress - Your Ultimate Food Delivery App
+# 🍔 EpicEats - Your Ultimate Food Delivery App

 FoodieExpress is a modern, user-friendly food delivery app designed to connect food enthusiasts with their favorite restaurants.
 Whether you're craving pizza, sushi, or vegan delights, FoodieExpress ensures a seamless ordering experience with real-time tracking and hassle-free payment options.